So how would I define stockpiling?

 Another item you may want to invest in is a freezer.
 Once again, Craigslist or scratch and dent might be a great way to save on one.
 We actually got ours as a “hand-me-down” and yes it is avocado green – but it works!
 March is frozen food month and you can often find great items to stock up on for the coming months.
 And as I mentioned before with milk, there are lots of items you can freeze (cheese, fruit, produce- my kids love frozen bananas).
 Having extra freezer space is also good when you find those manager’s special meat prices.
 I know many people who also buy whole cows to save.
 I haven’t gone there yet, but it does sound intriguing to this red-meat family.

 4. Know When Enough is Enough: This is the realistic part of stockpiling.
 No single family needs 100 bottles of mustard!
 First of all, how long would it take to use it all (and would you really want to use 3 year old mustard!)?
 Second, sales run in cycles, so remind yourself- this will come back around.
 Don’t feel like you have to buy enough items to last a lifetime.
 I like to think about buying enough for 3 months.
 That is a realistic size.
-Also, extreme stockpiling usually entails buying multiple newspapers and/or using a clipping service to get enough coupons to get 10+ of an item.
+Also, extreme stockpiling usually entails buying multiple newspapers to get enough coupons to get 10+ of an item.
 I usually have 2 sets of newspaper inserts (in addition to using printable coupon sites) and that’s it.
 If there is a really hot deal via an insert coupon, I may buy/hunt down more.
 For instance, ask to coupon swap with a family member or neighbor to get multiples.

 Also, don’t buy it if you aren’t going to use it (or know for sure you are donating it).
 There is no reason for me to buy that $0.10 cat food.
 We don’t have a cat or know anyone who does.
 Just because you have a coupon for it- does not mean you “need” it.
 Classic example on “that show” was a woman who had been “stockpiling” diapers for 3 years and she was not married or had kids.
 And she wasn’t sharing either, she said it was for “if” she ever had kids.
 Not saving your money or your sanity there!